Smoky Chipotle Turkey and Sweet Potato Chili; this uber easy and crazy flavorful chili recipe has both Instant Pot and stove top instructions!

 - sliced or diced avocado

-- First peel and chop your sweet potato, chop your bell pepper, then peel and finely chop your shallots.
+First peel and chop your sweet potato, chop your bell pepper, then peel and finely chop your shallots.
+Chop/mince your chipotle pepper.
 Measure out remaining ingredients for quick + easy chili assembly.

-- Sauté shallots for 3-5 minutes, until edges are golden and browned, adding garlic towards the end.
+Sauté shallots for 3-5 minutes, until edges are golden and browned.

-- Add remaining chili ingredients: red bell pepper, chili powder, cumin, oregano, paprika, cayenne pepper, tomato paste, crushed tomatoes, tomato sauce, and veggie broth.
+Add remaining chili ingredients: sweet potato, red bell pepper, chipotle pepper in adobo, chili powder, cumin, oregano, paprika, cayenne pepper, tomato paste, crushed tomatoes, tomato sauce, and veggie broth.
 I saved some of the bell pepper for topping my chili, feel free to do the same if you'd like!

-Recipe yields 2 large meal-sized bowls or 4 small sides.
+Recipe yields 2 large bowls or 4 smaller sides.

 As written, the chili is medium.
 Add a little less cayenne pepper for a mild cup of chili or add extra chipotle and cayenne for a spicy pot of fire!
 Let your tastebuds be your guide here, you can always add more at the end so play it safe with the recipe as written and then add any extras you desire afterwards.
 Enjoy!